Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 5.

-The architectural complex of the station "Kozlova Zaseka" in the 19th century consisted of a commodity office, a railway station, summer cash desks, a canteen, a railway house and other related buildings.
-"Kozlova Zaseka" was not distinguished by the richness of decor and bizarre architectural solutions.
+The architectural complex of the Kozlova Zaseka station in the 19th century consisted of a goods office, a station, summer ticket offices, a cafeteria, a railway house and other related buildings.
+“Kozlova Zaseka” was not distinguished by its rich decor and fancy architectural solutions.
 However, this station had one unusual stylistic feature that should be noted.
-The steps of the main building leading to the waiting room were finished with rails made at the Demidov factory in 1881.
-Such a decorative element was very symbolic: it not only indicated the ownership of this building, but also immortalized the name of the famous Tula dynasty of industrialists in the history of the station.
+The steps of the main building leading to the waiting room were decorated with rails manufactured at the Demidov plant in 1881.
+This decorative element was very symbolic: it not only indicated the ownership of this building, but also immortalized the name of the famous Tula dynasty of industrialists in the history of the station.

 10.

-After the revolution, the station continued to operate - in 1928, on the centenary of the birth of the writer Kozlov Zasek, it was renamed Yasnaya Polyana.
-Gradually, the significance of this station became less significant, and the ancient buildings themselves began to collapse.
+After the revolution, the station continued to operate - in 1928, on the centenary of the birth of the writer, “Kozlov Zaseka” was renamed “Yasnaya Polyana”.
+Gradually, the importance of this station became less significant, and the ancient buildings themselves began to collapse.

-In 2001, the Kozlovaya Zaseka got its historical name back.
-And soon large-scale restoration work began on the territory of the old station.
-Historians and builders, in accordance with archival photographs and documents, managed to restore the original appearance of the old station.
-Today, Kozlova Zaseka fulfills its transport and logistics role, and the station houses a wonderful museum, a visit to which is an obligatory part of the most complete and well-developed excursion programs around Tolstoy's places in the Tula region.
+In 2001, Kozlovaya Zasek was returned to its historical name.
+And soon large-scale restoration work began on the territory of the ancient station.
+Historians and construction specialists, in accordance with archival photographs and documents, managed to restore the original appearance of the ancient station.
+Nowadays, “Kozlova Zaseka” fulfills its transport and logistics role, and in the station there is a wonderful museum, a visit to which is an obligatory part of the most complete and elaborate excursion programs to Tolstoy’s places in the Tula region.

-At the Kozlova Zasek station
+At Kozlova Zaseka station

 Inside the station building

-Exposition at Kozlova Zasek station
+Exposition at Kozlova Zaseka station

 1.

-The name of the station dates back to the 14th century, when this place near Tula was located on the southern outskirts of the Moscow principality and was a notch that served to protect against Crimean Tatar raids.
+The name of the station dates back to the 14th century, when this place near Tula was located on the southern outskirts of the Moscow principality and was a fence that served to protect against Crimean Tatar raids.

 2.